Mod-two cohomology of symmetric groups as a Hopf ring: Introduction

 \section{Introduction}

-We determine the mod-two cohomology of the disjoint union $B \si_{\bullet} = \coprod_{n} B\si_{n}$ as a Hopf ring, shedding considerable light on the cup product structure in the cohomology of individual symmetric groups.
+We determine the mod-two cohomology of all symmetric groups, that is of the disjoint union $\coprod_{n} B\si_{n}$, as a Hopf ring.
+This description allows us to give the first additive basis with a complete, explicit rule for multiplication in that basis.
+We also give geometric representatives for mod-two cohomology and explicitly describe the action of the Steenrod algebra .

-\begin{definition} A Hopf ring is a ring object in the category of cocommutative coalgebras.
-Explicitly, a Hopf ring is a vector space $V$ with two multiplications and one comultiplication $(\tr, \cdot, \Delta)$ such that each multiplication forms a bialgebra with the comultiplication and such that the three satisfy the distributivity relation
+\begin{definition} A Hopf ring is a ring object in the category of coalgebras.
+Explicitly, a Hopf ring is vector space $V$ with two multiplications, one comultiplication, and an antipode $(\tr, \cdot, \Delta, S)$ such that the first multiplication forms a Hopf algebra with the comultiplication and antipode, the second multiplication forms a bialgebra with the comultiplication, and these structures satisfy the distributivity relation

 \end{definition}